mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 ## Mac Support
 Right, this whole comparison is focusing on Mobile CI after all, meaning you have to deal with one of the most popular mobile platforms these days - that is iOS.

-To build an iOS app you must have Xcode, which can run only on OSX (unless you want to follow the path of certain insanity and make it work on other OS).
+To build an iOS app you must have Xcode, which can run only on OS X (unless you want to follow the path of certain insanity and make it work on other OS).

 _Hackintosh_

 Not a very good idea I'd say.
-The company does iOS development and wants to go with Hackintosh to setup OSX build server.
+The company does iOS development and wants to go with Hackintosh to setup OS X build server.
 Really?

 _Cloud (aka OnDemand)_

 Could be a really good option, but not with industry giants like AWS.
 AWS or alike is where you'd go if using Bamboo OnDemand feature.
 I can find posts as old as 2011 discussing this issue: [one](https://answers.atlassian.com/questions/22655/bamboo-mac-agent), [two](https://jira.atlassian.com/browse/BAM-11870).
-Apple doesn't make it easy to run virtual OSX instances to the extent that none of the big cloud providers are brave enough to provide official support for this feature.
+Apple doesn't make it easy to run virtual OS X instances to the extent that none of the big cloud providers are brave enough to provide official support for this feature.
 These days you can go with one of the many Mac Mini colocation services.
 You either rent a Mac hardware or even provide your own.

 _Self-hosted_